 Set the Pace to End Cancer.

 Paceline is a casual, fun bike ride, and there is a place for everyone to be involved.
 Through a celebratory weekend of cycling, food, and entertainment, Ride Weekend brings the Paceline community together to celebrate the year-long efforts to raise awareness and funds for cancer research.
-100% of all funds raised goes directly to research and survivorship at the Georgia Cancer Center at Augusta University.
+100% of all fundraising supports innovative cancer research at the Georgia Cancer Center at Augusta University.

 With 3 different route options, Paceline presents an enjoyable and achievable challenge for beginner cyclists all the way to advanced cyclists.
 The only competition that exists in Paceline is to see who fundraises the most, so we invite you to join the movement, join the community, because together, we can cure cancer faster.